GPUOpen-Tools/radeon_compute_profiler/README.md

 "CodeXLGpuProfiler".
 Prior to its inclusion in CodeXL, it was known as "sprofile" and was part of the AMD APP Profiler product.

+A subset of RCP is (the portion that supports [ROCm](https://rocm.github.io/)) is automatically installed with ROCm.
+Once ROCm is installed, the profiler will appear in the /opt/rocm/profiler directory.

 ## Table of Contents
 * [Major Features](#major-features)
 * [What's New](#whats-new)